Oscar-Oliveira/Python-3/Temp/_Output.md

 Comments
 """

-# this is a single line comment
+# This is a single line comment
-# this is another single line comment
+# This is another single line comment

 '''
-this
+This
 is
 a
 multiline